-A firm believer in the power of education, the Grambling State University alumna (Theatre/Acting), also studied in the Masters Film program for Screenplay Writing at Howard University and currently studies at Clark Atlanta University in Africana Women’s Studies.
-Her research revolves around the restorative tenets of dramatic monologues in the contemporary works of southern black feminist playwrights.
+A firm believer in the power of education, the Grambling State University alumna (B. A. in Theatre/Acting), studied in the Masters Film program for Screenplay Writing at Howard University, received a M.A. in Africana Women’s Studies from Clark Atlanta University and is currently a Ph.D. student in Theatre and Performance Studies at the University of Georgia.
+Her research revolves around the restorative tenets of dramatic monologues in the contemporary works of southern black women playwrights.
 Skies has previously worked as a Dana Arts Fellow integrating literary art with lesson planning in rural Alabama elementary schools.
 Her poem, One Day White Woman, has been used as curriculum in the Oakland’s Women Prison System, Orange County middle schools in California, and for the multicultural/diversity lyceum programming at San Diego State University.
 The Town Dance, Skies dramatic debut fiction novel, is current curriculum in Purdue University’s Women Gender and Sexuality Studies Department.

 She is the author of a collection of short stories entitled, Mississippi Window Cracks, two books of poetry and prose, Pocket Honey, Wind & Hips and yardwork and is the creator and editor for She Chronicles, an annual celebratory collection of literary works by and about women.
 Skies is currently adjunct faculty at Spelman College in Arts and Visual Culture and the Playwright-In-Residence at Orange Box Theater.
 For booking inquiries email to email@example.com